NathanielScottStevens/market_maker/README.md

 # MarketMaker
 A simple market maker API that allows users to request visits to perform tasks from other users.
 This exchange of services is mediated by minutes rather than currency.

+Transactions use optimistic locking to ensure minutes are not allocated inappropriately.

 ## Development
 * Best practices are enforced by Credo `mix credo`